Featured Image: Blackjack’s Name Origins - A man holding a card hand with an ace and a black jack of spades

 Negative progression systems raise the stakes after losses.
 Martingale and certain Fibonacci or Labouchere strategies fit into this structure.
 These systems rely on the idea that one big win recovers earlier losses and hopefully makes a small profit.

 The problem is, real blackjack rules make this fragile.
 Losing streaks can still happen, even when using a solid basic strategy.
 Using a more aggressive progression can cause the stakes to balloon very quickly and can move the session into riskier territory.
-That is why negative systems are usually not recommended when dealing with bankroll management, as they can cause larger loss amounts.

-Advanced Bankroll Plans
+Advanced Bankroll

 Kelly Criterion